-Note: To use Traffic IP addresses on EC2 you must either launch an instance with an assigned IAM role, or provide locally held EC2 Access Key ID and Secret Access Key credentials through the Initial Configuration Wizard.
-You can also specify your credentials through System > Global Settings > EC2 Account Settings.
+Note: To use Traffic IP addresses on EC2 you must launch an instance with an assigned IAM role.

 Using Elastic IP Addresses in Traffic IP Groups

 An Elastic IP Address is a public IP address that can be reserved and assigned manually to a virtual machine instance, replacing the randomly-assigned public IP address that the instance was allocated when it was created (or, in the case of VPCs, to map to the private IP addresses raised when the instance is created).
 The instance's private IP address and private DNS name do not change when the Elastic IP Address is assigned.
 Amazon places some restrictions on Elastic IP Addresses that are reflected in the behavior and capabilities of Traffic IP groups on EC2.
 These restrictions vary depending on whether you are using EC2-Classic or VPC for your deployment.